sjwu1235/AK-adapted/README.md

 6. Note: When editing inputs.json, replace all single "\" characters in file paths with "\\" eg: "C:\Users\xxxx\Journal_Data" to "C:\\Users\\xxxx\\Journal_Data"
 7. Run the scrapers.
 First Stage_1_scraper.py then Stage_2_scraper.py.
 See [Run The Applications](#run-the-applications) for details
 8. Alternatively, get an excel file of pivot URLs and just run Stage_2_scraper.py

+## Scihub
+An alternative script scihub.py scrapes articles from SciHub using the masterlist and pivot list generated from Stage_1_scraper.py.
+To run:

+1. Setup the Scihub_inputs.json file
+{"directory": "..\\some path to folder for data\\Scihub", "master": "C:\\path to a master list\\journal_master.xlsx", "pivots": "C:\\path to pivot\\journal_name_pivots.xlsx", "year": the year that you want to scrape eg: 1950, "sleep_time": 20}
+2. Run 'python scihub.py'

 ## Speed test
 ### Option 1